Li-Wanhua/AMS/Data_Preparation/skeleton/README.md

-#Generate Skeleton Data
+# Generate Skeleton Data

-We will use RMPE to get the skeleton data from RGB data.
+We use pose estimation to get the skeleton data from RGB data.

 ----